B2B platform for digital goods

 Health checks run every 10 seconds (heartbeat + sample order).
 After 3 consecutive failures the supplier is flagged DEGRADED and traffic shifts to secondary.
 Recovery requires 5 consecutive successful checks.

-Can I pin a SKU to a specific supplier?
+Can I pin a product to a specific supplier?

 How does multi-source affect end-customer latency?